TryItOnline/shtriped/README.md

 ## What is Shtriped?

-Shtriped (pronounced like "striped" if you were Sean Connery) is a minimalistic, whitespace-sensitive, procedural programming language, largely inspired by [Prindeal](http://codegolf.stackexchange.com/q/54530/26997).
+Shtriped (pronounced how Sean Connery would say "striped") is a minimalistic, whitespace-sensitive, procedural programming language, largely inspired by [Prindeal](http://codegolf.stackexchange.com/q/54530/26997).

 It has only 8 built-in commands or functions, whose names spell out the word "shtriped":